 Here are 5 tips for your engagement session:

-During your session it helps to have an activity or props to play with.
+Props.
+While props are not necessary, they can help keep your hands busy.
+Some couples like to have an activity or props to play with during their shoot.
 Think about what you like to do together.
 If you play sports together you could bring a volleyball, football, frisbee, etc. Or you might like to bring a bottle of wine to a scenic locale downtown.

-Have your makeup and hair trial done before your engagement session so you can see what it looks like on camera.
+Hair and Make up.
+Consider having your makeup and hair for your engagement session.
+It’ll make you feel good and help you look your best on camera.
+You can also scheduling your make up trial before your engagement session so you can see what it looks like in photos.
 This is a good way to find out if you need to tweak the look.
 Also, consider having a manicure so your hands look good for those close-up ring shots.

 Your engagement session is about you and your partner.
 So have fun and get cozy! xx